sorenwacker/DesignPatterns/docs/patterns/structural/composite.md

 **Category:** Structural Pattern

-## Intent
+## Overview

 Compose objects into tree structures to represent part-whole hierarchies.
-The Composite pattern lets clients treat individual objects and compositions of objects uniformly, enabling building of complex structures from simple components.
+This pattern lets clients treat individual objects and compositions of objects uniformly, enabling building of complex structures from simple components.

-## Problem
+## Usage Guidelines

-When working with tree structures, treating individual and composite objects differently leads to:

-- Complex client code with type checking
-- Difficulty adding new component types
-- Inconsistent treatment of leaves and composites
-- Hard to build recursive structures
-- Violation of open/closed principle

-## When to Use

-Use the Composite pattern when:
+**Use when:**

-- **Tree structures**: Need to represent part-whole hierarchies
+- Need to represent part-whole hierarchies
-- **Uniform treatment**: Want to treat individual and composite objects uniformly
+- Want to treat individual and composite objects uniformly
-- **Recursive composition**: Objects can contain other objects of same type
+- Objects can contain other objects of same type
-- **Hierarchical data**: Working with hierarchical data structures
+- Working with hierarchical data structures
-- **Graphics scenes**: Building graphics scenes with nested elements
-- **File systems**: Representing files and directories

-## When NOT to Use

-Avoid the Composite pattern when:
+**Avoid when:**

-- **No hierarchy**: Structure is flat, not hierarchical
+- Structure is flat, not hierarchical
-- **Different operations**: Leaves and composites require very different operations
+- Leaves and composites require very different operations
-- **Type safety**: Need strong type distinctions between components
+- Need strong type distinctions between components
-- **Simple structure**: Structure doesn't justify pattern complexity
-- **Performance critical**: Tree traversal overhead is unacceptable
+- Tree traversal overhead is unacceptable for performance

-## Structure

-The Composite pattern involves:

-- **Component**: Interface for all objects in composition
-- **Leaf**: Represents leaf objects with no children
-- **Composite**: Defines behavior for components with children
-- **Client**: Manipulates objects through component interface

 ## Implementation

-### Graphics Example

 ```python
 class Shape: